These tips may help most people with preventing gestational diabetes, but some will will develop it, no matter how

 - Eating a healthy and balanced diet.
 Eat lots of vegetables and “natural” foods and try to limit processed foods.
 Speak to your doctor, midwife or health visitor about the best diet for you. *Click here* to find out more information on how to eat well in pregnancy.

 - Staying active.
 It’s important to get lots of exercise while pregnant.
 If you can, aim for 30 minutes of physical activity per day.
-You could try brisk walking, bike riding or swimming. *Click here* to find out more about being active in pregnancy.
+You could try walking, bike riding or swimming. *Click here* to find out more about being active in pregnancy.

-If you have been told you have gestational diabetes you are probably feeling a little anxious.
-But instead of worrying, try and focus on managing it.
+If you have been told you have gestational diabetes you may be feeling a little anxious.
+Instead of worrying, try and focus on managing it.

 Gestational diabetes is treatable and can be managed with some simple lifestyle changes;

 - Making changes to how you eat.
-Just by changing our food choices and portion size can make a big difference.
+Changing food choices and portion size can make a big difference.
 Try and eat plenty of vegetables and non processed foods.

 - Testing your blood sugar.
 In addition to your new diet, you’ll also have to monitor your own blood sugar.
 You’ll be given a glucose meter to check your glucose levels.
 Your care team will teach you how to use this.

 - You may be given additional medication or insulin to help control your blood sugar levels alongside your change in diet.
 If you need insulin, you’ll be given an insulin pen with small, thin needles.
 One to two times per day, you’ll give yourself a dose of insulin

 Try and stay calm and remind yourself that it is treatable.
 Your health care team is ready to provide support for you and help you make healthy lifestyle choices that could last a lifetime.